cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-Live analysis[^live-analysis] is a reverse dataflow computation.
+Live analysis is a reverse dataflow computation.
 Start at the return instruction of the control flow graph and work your way up to the entry point.
 When you encounter a load instruction, that variable becomes live.
 When you encounter a store instruction, that variable is marked dead.

 The liveness property is useful in register alloction: you only care about representing a variable in register while it's holding a value that has yet to be used.
 But we're solving lifetime safety, we're not doing code generation.
 Here, we're only concerned with liveness as a property of _borrows_.